ENGN2912B-2016/GPU_A/README.md

 [Helmholtz Equation]

-$\Delta^2 u + u = \sin(2\pi x)\sin(2\pi y)$
+$\Delta^2 u + u = \sin(\pi x)\sin(\pi y)$

 A 2D Helmholtz equation is studied in this project, which is a solved by Jacobi iteration method.

 [Jacobi Algorithm]

-Unlike SOR or Gauss-Seidel method, Jacobi iteration method only uses the value calculated in last step, namely array/matrix uold or u in the cpp files written by Yixiang Deng and newly calculated values are stored in array/matrix unew, respectively.
-And consequently, Jacobi iteration is more feasible when parallelized.
+Unlike SOR or Gauss-Seidel method, Jacobi iteration method only uses the value calculated in last step, namely array/matrix uold or u in the cpp files written by Yixiang Deng and updated values are stored in array/matrix unew, respectively.
+And consequently, Jacobi iteration is more feasible when parallelizing an iteration method.

 ********************************